-GoDaddy vs HostGator: Which is Best?
-(Hint: Neither Are Good)
+GoDaddy vs. HostGator: Which is Best?
+(Neither Are Good In 2018)

 GoDaddy is by far the most successful hosting company in North America (based on market share), largely thanks to its being one of the only hosting companies airing commercials on TV.
 Almost every inexperienced user goes to GoDaddy to buy their domain name.
 Many also host through GoDaddy without realizing there are other options.